 Connection diagrams for RS422 and RS485 systems are provided in this section.
 Locate the diagram for your system configuration and make the proper connections and termination resistor installation if required.
 Refer to Figures 4-5 to 4-7.
-Proceed to Section 5 of this manual.

 Figure 4-2 RS232/422/485 Switch & Jumper Location